Skip to content

 Students are required to provide a strong, detailed learning objective explaining the relationship between the CPT opportunity and their program of study.
 The information you provide WILL be submitted to the Department of Homeland Security (DHS).

-Employment driven opportunities (e.g. networking, resume building, pay, etc.) shouldn not be mentioned in the Learning Objective, the primary objective of CPT is for Academic Purposes.
+Employment driven opportunities (e.g. networking, resume building, pay, etc.) should not be mentioned in the Learning Objective, the primary objective of CPT is for academic purposes.

 Students are required to upload an official offer letter from the company.
-Below are information that is REQUIRED in the offer letter.
+Below is information that is REQUIRED in the offer letter.

 • On Official Company Letterhead - The letter must be on a company letter head, meaning Company Logo, etc.